appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 ```

 :::caution
-If your Appcircle server is working with `HTTP`, the Redis stream endpoint port should be `6379` instead of `443` by default and the `ssl` should be `false`.
+If your Appcircle server is working with HTTP, the Redis stream endpoint port must be `6379` instead of `443` and the `ssl` argument must be set to `false`.

-Also don't forget to configure the API endpoint schema as `HTTP`.
+Also, don't forget to configure the API URL scheme as HTTP in the `global.yaml`.
 :::

 <NewRunnerOldServerRedisCaution/>